mddemarie/backend-challenge/README.md

 # Vimcar Coding Challenge: Backend

+This version of code is different.
+I follow this documentation: <http://exploreflask.com/en/latest/users.html> that seems as the best-practice docs for email confirmation, storing password, user security and user authentication.

-Building a web app using Python, Flask RESTful.
-It follows typical RESTful API design pattern.
+Building a web app using Python, Flask.
+Unfortunately, it does not follows typical RESTful API design pattern - it could be implemented later.

 ## SETUP